kefranabg/VDMPosts/README.md

 ```sh
 $ grunt get-posts
 ```
-This will retrieve the 200 last posts from http://www.viedemerde.fr/ and store them to the local database.
+This will retrieve the 200 last posts from http://www.viedemerde.fr/ and store them to the database.

 ### Remove all posts
 /!\ The REST api must be running to use this command. /!\